forta-network/docs/docs/scanner-quickstart.md

 This page contains the steps and technical recommendations to help you set up your node.
 Please always refer to this documentation for the most up-to-date information.

 If you have not seen the full list of onboarding steps yet, please see them first through [here](https://forta.notion.site/Forta-Fortification-Network-4a8af3ab4aea480d993e5095ad0ed746).

-**Before continuing, please make sure that you have filled out the [application form](https://docs.google.com/forms/d/e/1FAIpQLSe7p8LYECwDJetO2eCXBzs0H7dt7aEcoisexVteCIu7wVx_pg/viewform) and agreed to terms of participation first.** You can feel free to follow this documentation and start your node while your application is being reviewed but please also keep in mind that your application may get rejected.
+You can feel free to follow this documentation and start your node while your application is being reviewed but please also keep in mind that your application may get rejected (**update**: due to overwhelming interest, onboarding has been paused)

-!!! important "Fortification Phase 1"
-    At this phase, only Forta-approved nodes are allowed onto the network and staking is done by Forta Foundation on behalf of participants.
-In the next phase, participants will have the option to stake FORT on their nodes.
-Unstaked nodes do not get assigned detection bots and do not generate any rewards.

 ## Scan Node Requirements